-This week we covered the tragic story of 14-year-old Mark Harding Jr., who died in a Texas skateboarding accident while skateboarding with a friend in College Station.
-The boys were crossing a service road late at night when Harding was struck by an oncoming DPS cruiser.
-He suffered a traumatic brain injury and died from the severe head trauma soon after the collision.
+This week we covered the tragic story of 14-year-old Mark Harding Jr., who died in a Texas auto-pedestrian accident while skateboarding with a friend in College Station.
+The boys were crossing a service road late at night when Harding was struck by a DPS cruiser.
+He suffered a traumatic brain injury and died as a result of severe head trauma soon after the collision.

 What can we learn from this tragic accident?
-While many parents and teens are familiar with Texas pedestrian safety and bicycle safety, fewer people are familiar with how to safely skateboard in Texas and what Texas skateboard laws are.
+While many parents ensure their teens understand pedestrian and bicycle safety, fewer people teach their children to be just as safe when skateboarding.

 Let’s start with some simple safety tips:

 - Wear protective gear.
 Whether you are at a skate park or just rolling down your driveway, you absolutely need to wear a well-fitting helmet to protect against brain injuries.
 In addition, wearing slip-resistant shoes, wrist guards, and knee pads can also help reduce the risk of injury.